Living in Sydney

 Living in Melbourne

 Melbourne is Australia’s second largest city and is rated as one of the world’s most liveable cities.
 With its mild to warm Mediterranean climate, diverse community, rich cultural life and sports crazy population, Melbourne, if a rich vibrant and exciting city for international students.

-ZBA’s Lonsdale Street location is close to Melbourne’s rich pavement and laneway cafe, restaurant, club and small bar lifestyle.
+EGI’s Lonsdale Street location is close to Melbourne’s rich pavement and laneway cafe, restaurant, club and small bar lifestyle.
 It's clean environment, beautiful parks and galleries and world class universities make Melbourne an ideal place to live, learn and experience life.

 For further information about what’s on in Melbourne, please visit City of Melbourne website.

 Melbourne generally has a Mediterranean climate but it has been known to have unpredictable weather; warm one day and cool the next.
 The weather in summer tends to warm up around late January with temperatures rising to 40° on some occasions.

 |Summer||December – February||14 – 25 °C|

 As well as the high-quality public hospitals, Melbourne offers many doctors and dentists to choose from should you need to be treated.
 There are also chiropractors, physiotherapists, podiatrists, dieticians, optometrists, Chinese medicine, natural therapies, and many more specialists.
 A very useful tool to help find any of the services you require is the yellow pages website.

 Remember to bring your health care card with you to any appointment if you currently hold one.

 Living in Brisbane